NewsRegionAnne Arundel County

 and last updated

-GLEN BURNIE, Md. — The Anne Arundel County Police Department released a statement Thursday in an attempt to bring clarification to the shooting involving ICE agents in Glen Burnie on Christmas Eve.
+GLEN BURNIE, Md. — Anne Arundel County Police have issued a statement in an attempt to clarify what transpired during an ICE involved shooting in Glen Burnie on Christmas Eve.

 As initially reported by Anne Arundel County Police following the shooting on December 24, ICE agents were conducting an operation and approached a white van that later attempted to run them over.